-Spiritual attacks have a lot of different effects on people as I have been explaining in my last several articles.
-Some carry a heavier weight than others, but they all work together to destroy the person as a whole.
-When I was actively under the influence of witchcraft, my whole world changed.
-I was battling demons that caused destructive thoughts, intense fear, doubt, depression, anxiety, and numerous other torments.
-All of these things affected my ability to communicate, and I just shut down and isolated myself from the world.
-But before I cover the subject of isolation in more depth, I must give a better understanding of what witchcraft is and how it affects people.
+Spiritual Witchcraft has many different effects on people.
+Some carry a heavier weight than others, but they all destroy the person as a whole.
+When I was actively under the influence of witchcraft my whole world changed.
+I was battling demons that caused destructive thoughts, intense fear, depression, anxiety, and numerous other torments.
+All of these personality changes affected my ability to communicate, and I just shut down and isolated myself from the world.
+I want to give a better understanding of what witchcraft is and how it affects people.
 There is a perception that witchcraft can be good or evil.
-For Instance, white magic being good or black magic being bad.
-That is not true.
+For example, white magic is considered good, and black magic evil.
+But this is not true.
 Anyone practicing witchcraft is doing so by the power of Satan, whether they believe that or not.
 The definition of witchcraft is the practice of magic, especially black magic; the use of spells, and the invocation of spirits.
-Black magic is evil that is used by witches to hurt people.
+So witchcraft is evil that is used to hurt people.
 A spell is something wicked directed at another person or persons.
-Hexes, curses, or jinxes are spells at work.
-Witches curse objects that they sell, give away as gifts, or leave behind to contaminate a person’s home, workplace, car etcetera.
+Hexes, curses, and jinxes are spells at work.
+Witches also curse objects that they sell, give away as gifts, or leave behind to contaminate a person’s home, workplace, car etcetera.
 It is important to note that cursed objects attract demons.
-To invoke is to call upon, which means witches call on evil spirits to carry out their wicked desires, ultimately unleashing demons on their victims.
+To invoke is to call upon, meaning witches deliberately call on evil spirits to carry out their wicked desires, ultimately unleashing demons on their victims.
 So demons are attached to these people, causing them all sorts of spiritual sicknesses.
 As a result, the person isolates themselves as a means of protection.

 Once I was freed from the attacks, Jesus slowly began to reveal the hidden benefits behind them.
 I know that sounds strange, but I am going to explain.
-A spiritual attack changes a person, and it is automatically assumed that those changes are all bad.
+A spiritual attack changes a person, and it is automatically assumed that those changes are bad.
 But that is not the case.
-Yes, there is a great deal of damage that needs to be healed, and that will take time and effort.
+There is, of course, a great deal of damage that needs to be healed.
+And that will take time and effort.
 But it is important to know that the Lord allows suffering for many reasons.
-One reason is for our spiritual growth, and that growth always brings us to a greater love for God.
-It has been years since I was attacked, and that battle impacted my life in ways that I wish it hadn’t.
-Certain things remain and I don’t know if they will ever leave me.
-This is something that I have struggled with until just a few weeks ago after meeting with my priest.
-You see, the things we think make us failures are the very things God uses to bring us to Himself.
-It is through suffering that a person innately turns away from the world and towards God.
+One is for spiritual growth.
+And that growth always brings the person to a greater love for God.
+It has been years since I was attacked, and that battle impacted my life in ways I wish it hadn’t.
+Certain things remain as a result, and I don’t know if they will ever leave me.
+But it is through suffering that a person innately turns away from the world and toward God.
 Every suffering that I experienced elevated my heart and mind to God.
 In sorrow, I ran to Jesus.
-In fear, I turned to Him.
-And in isolation, I called out to the Lord.
-No human person could help me other than a priest performing his sacramental duties.
-So all I had was God and His Church.
-This path of suffering, isolation, and overwhelming oppression was allowed by God, initiated and carried out by the devil, and transformed into something beautiful by Our Lord and Savior Jesus Christ.
-And that makes every second of pain worth it.
-So, although your sufferings seems unbearable, knowing that the Lord is using them to bring about a greater intimacy with Him will bring you hope and encouragement.
+In fear, I turned to Him, and in isolation, I called out to the Lord.

 If you find this blog helpful, I invite you to subscribe.
 All that means is you will receive an email whenever I post an article.
 I would also ask you to share this blog with anyone you think can benefit from it.
 I hope to reach as many people as I can, and I can do that much more effectively with the help of my faithful readers.
 I thank you all and I am praying for you.
 You can subscribe by clicking the subscribe button located in the right-hand column of this blog.